william-tiritilli/Trees-and-Forest/README.md

-# Trees-and-Forest
+# Trees-and-Forest (in R)

 ## Example of Decision trees and Random Forest application

-Illustration of Decision Regression tree and Random Forest application in a classic Insurance case: the pure premium of an insurance contract calculation.
+Welcome!
+This repo hosts 3 study regarding the use of Decision Regression tree applications on an Insurance dataset.
+We will explore how the different packages in R help us to estimate the claims frequency and its cost (Severity) to define the "pure premium" of an insurance contract calculation.

 ![tree_image](https://user-images.githubusercontent.com/46381506/175452586-639c0e8d-5c85-4cb2-a9db-fbffd10e36ee.jpg)